Original Collages

 hand-cut 5 x 5”

-Floating TVs beam human eyes through space, blurring the line between observer and observed.
+Floating TVs beam human eyes through space, visually connecting the observer and observed.
 Who’s looking at whom?

 Gilded Remains (2024)